Estuardo Galdámez

-Official portrait as deputy of the Congress.

 Estuardo Ernesto Galdámez Juárez (born 9 February 1966) is a former Guatemalan politician and military officer, and presidential candidate.
 Galdámez assumed the position of a deputy in the Congress of the Republic of Guatemala on January 14, 2012, and was reelected twice, leaving office on January 14, 2020.
 He was the then-ruling National Convergence Front (FCN) party's nominee in the 2019 Presidential election.
 After Galdámez left office, a warrant was issued for his arrest on charges of corruption.
 He was also stripped of immunity from prosecution, which forced him to miss the special transition session in Congress.